Ahmed-M-Fayad/Data-Science-News-Scraping-And-EDA/README.md

 - `cleaned_data.csv`: Cleaned and processed dataset.
 - `EDA.ipynb`: Jupyter Notebook with EDA visualizations and insights.
 - `EDA Report.pdf`: A comprehensive analysis report.
-- `Sample View.png`: A snapshot of the cleaned dataset.
+- `Sample View.png`: A snapshot of the scrapped dataset.
 - `Scraping Code.ipynb`: The Selenium script for scraping data.

 ## Repository Structure